ecological-systems-design/LiBrineLCAModel/README.md

 ## Assessment of lithium mining from brines - single site

+Directories in the code need to be changed to own settings.

 1. Import of relevant input data from excel file stored in \data (e.g., location, brine chemistry, etc.) -> import_site_parameters.py
 2. Modeling of lithium extraction from brines based on processing_sequence -> licarbonate_processes.py
 3. Import of biosphere and ecoinvent -> setting_up_bio_and_ei.py